Duration: Three Days

 There are many excellent walks through the Kamay Botany Bay National Park, including the 5.5 kilometre return Cape Baily Coast Walk to the solar powered Cape Baily Lighthouse, built in 1950.

-June and July are the best months to watch the humpback whale migration from the viewing platform at Cape Solander, named after the Swedish botanist who accompanied Sir Joseph Banks on the Endeavour voyage.
+June and July are the best months to watch the humpback whale migration from the viewing platform at Cape Solander, named after the Swedish botanist who accompanied Joseph Banks on the Endeavour voyage.

 After leaving Kurnell, if you have time take a stroll (or a bike ride) along Woolooware Bay Shared Pathway.
 Opened in April 2018 this award winning pathway is a safe, accessible transport link and recreational space.
 The foreshore is also habitat for a community of shorebirds, both migratory and resident, of which one is critically endangered, three are endangered and ten are vulnerable.
 The dilapidated heritage listed oyster processing jetty was sensitively restored and a new sand island constructed to be used by shorebirds including the endangered pied oystercatcher and the bar-tailed godwit, who make an annual migration as far as the Arctic Circle.

 Head to Cronulla beach for breakfast before wandering down to the Tonkin Street Public Wharf to catch a beautiful green and gold wooden ferry across the Port Hacking River to Bundeena.
 Or firstly take one of the Cronulla and National Park Ferry Cruises up Port Hacking to see views of the Royal National Park, learn about early explorers of the area and historical settlements. *Please note due to COVID-19 restrictions on the ferry's capacity and there may be longer wait times.

 Over in Bundeena explore the local art scene including pottery classes at Something At Marys and follow the Bundeena & Maianbar Art Trail on the first Sunday of the month for a glimpse inside the studios of renowned local artists.